Trip Facts

 Meals: Breakfast

-After breakfast, take a short flight back to Kathmandu.
-Upon arrival, check in to your hotel and enjoy some free time to relax.
-You can shop for souvenirs or unwind after your unforgettable adventure.
+After breakfast, you take a short flight back to Kathmandu.
+Upon arrival, you check in to your hotel and enjoy some free time to relax.
+You can unwind or shop for souvenirs while reflecting on your unforgettable adventure.

 Day 09: Final Departure